If you have a Medicare Prescription Drug Plan (Part D) and your state has issued a warning of a potential emergency or disaster:

-- To get a plan payment, submit a paper claim to your Medicare drug plan.
+- To get a refund from your Medicare drug plan, submit a paper claim.
 Ask your plan where you should send your claim.

-- If you paid full cost for the drugs, save your receipts so you can ask your Medicare drug plan if it'll refund you for the out-of-network cost-sharing amount.
+- If you paid full cost for the drugs, save your receipts so you can ask your Medicare drug plan if it'll refund you for your costs.
+You won't get a refund for the out-of-network cost-sharing amount.

 Additional (extended-day) supplies

 If you think you won't be able to return home for a long time, you may want to get an extended-day supply (a 60- to 90-day supply) of your prescription drugs.
 Ask your Medicare drug plan whether it offers extended-day supplies and which pharmacies you can use to get them.

 For more information on getting prescription drugs during an emergency or disaster, contact your Medicare drug plan.

 How can I find contact information for my Medicare drug plan?

 Generally, you can find your plan's contact information on your plan membership card.
 Or, you can get your plan's contact information from a Personalized Search (under General Search), or search by plan name.
 You can also call 1-800-MEDICARE.